Improving Your Chances With Mock Scrapes

 Thanks to Camron for writing this unpaid gear review and to ScrapeStick for providing a sample unit.
 Hunting Gear Deals is funded by affiliate commissions.
 We may receive a small commission when you buy from our partners using the links provided.
 There is no additional cost to you.
 Thanks for supporting us by using our links when making your purchases.

-Camron is the Chief Deal Officer and Social Media Manager for Hunting Gear Deals.
+Camron is the owner of Hunting Gear Deals.
 He is an avid bowhunter with a knack for finding smoking deals on hunting gear.
 He currently works in the oil & gas industry as an Environmental, Health, and Safety professional.